Remote Access Overview

 See Also

-You can configure a device running the Junos OS to initiate
+You can configure a device running Junos OS to initiate a TCP/IP

-a TCP/IP connection with a client management application that would
+connection with a client management application.
+If the management application does not

 There is no initiation command with outbound SSH.
-Once outbound SSH is configured and committed, the device begins to initiate an outbound SSH connection based on the committed configuration.
+After you configure and commit outbound SSH, the device begins to initiate an outbound SSH connection based on the committed configuration.
 The device repeatedly attempts to create this connection until successful.
 If the connection between the device and the client management application is dropped, the device again attempts to create a new outbound SSH connection until successful.
 This connection is maintained until the outbound SSH stanza is removed from the configuration.

 hierarchy level: